Radiographer: Nigeria

 In Nigeria, these professionals are generally referred to as Radiographers or Medical Radiographers to differentiate them from Industrial Radiographers.
 Radiographers must complete a 5-year undergraduate BSc and a compulsory one year paid internship program in a hospital after graduation before attaining a full licensing by the Radiographers Registration Board of Nigeria.
 The board also registers Radiotherapists who have undergone the initial 5-year Radiography program before proceeding to the Radiotherapy training.

 Radiographers in Nigeria have been striving to extend their practice to include radiographic interpretation and Ultrasound services.
 They are also on the verge of adopting an official professional title of "Radr" or "Rr" As of 2015.

 Radiographers in Nigeria normally proceed for a Masters programme and a PhD programme in the profession.

 There is a recent rise in the number of radiographers available in the country unlike the situation of shortage between 2000 – 2010.

 In a typical Nigerian Teaching Hospital, radiographers do not undertake sonography examinations, this is left for the radiologists, who, in some areas, have gradually improved their relationship with the radiographers in providing services in other radiographic units.
 The radiologist is also in charge of specific Fluoroscopic cases where the radiographer assists only with positioning and image acquisition.

 Allied Health Unions (such as 'JOHESU' and 'NUAHP') that Radiographers are members of (with Nurses, Pharmacists, Physiotherapists, Laboratory Scientists, etc.), have over the years gone on strike actions to force the Nigerian government to improve their allowances/salaries in the government owned hospitals.
-These strikes (when it's not a response on its own) often trigger a response from the Nigerian Medical Association who will also table some requests for the medical doctors.
+These strikes (when it is not a response on its own) often trigger a response from the Nigerian Medical Association who will also table some requests for the medical doctors.

 Apart from monetary issues, these professional bodies are also in loggerheads over non-doctors requesting to be given top administrative roles in government owned hospitals.
 Many radiographers, however, do not particularly involve themselves in these movements as working in a private establishment is more lucrative.

 Some Radiographers in Nigeria are also keen on setting up a "Department of Radiography" in the government owned hospitals which will not be under the Head of the Radiology Department.
 Some hospitals however have an understanding between the Radiology head (a Radiologist) and the Chief Radiographer where all radiographers are directly answerable to their Chief, and not the HOD.